zenml-io/zenml/docs/book/advanced-guide/stacks/custom-flavors.md

 description: How to write a custom stack component flavor
 ---

+# Things to change

+- Just needs a reread and update

+# Older content

 When building sophisticated ML workflows, you will often need to come up with custom-tailed solutions.
 Sometimes, this might even require you to use custom components for your infrastructure or tooling.